CannerCMS/docs.canner.io/website/blog/2018-08-08-canner-gatsby-prisma.md

 Open `http://localhost:8000/` to see your blog website.

 ## #4.
 Deploy website
-If you want to deploy this website, please go to gatsby document. https://www.gatsbyjs.org/docs/deploy-gatsby/
+If you want to deploy this website, please go to Gatsby document. https://www.gatsbyjs.org/docs/deploy-gatsby/

 ## More information